catseye/SixtyPical/doc/Output Formats.md

 The file contains only the emitted bytes of the compiled SixtyPical program.

-The default origin is $0000; it is not unlikely you will want to override this.
+The default origin is $0000; you will likely want to override this.

 Note that the origin is not stored in the output file in this format;
 that information must be recorded separately.